-Due to global pandemic our in-office workplace wellness programme is now running fully via Zoom
+Due to the global pandemic our in-office workplace wellness programme is now running fully via Zoom since April 2020

 Chronic workplace stress ruins lives, costs billions and increases the risk of neurodegenerative diseases (dementias) in later life.
 That's why we've developed a neuroscience led programme to help workforces understand how to maximise their brain's potential, look after their mental health, improve their performance at work, stay on top of workload (the leading cause of work related stress) and have more fun.